16 11月 Ceramic Foam Filter Manufacturing Process

 Ceramic Foam Filter Manufacturing Process

-Ceramic filters are manufactured in several different ways.
-The polymeric-sponge method produces open-cell structures by impregnating a polymeric sponge with a ceramic slurry, which is then burned out to leave a porous ceramic.
+Ceramic foam filter is manufactured in several different ways.
+The polymeric-sponge method produces open-cell structures by impregnating a polymeric sponge with a ceramic slurry, which is then burned out to leave a porous ceramic filter.
 In order to create a honeycomb or cellular structure, a plastic-forming method called extrusion is used, where a mixture of ceramic powder plus additives is forced through a shaped die (like play dough).

 Selecting the sponge